cwmoss/phuety/README.md

 ## Component Map

 It needs a prefix based map to find the components in your project.
+If you provide an empty map, that means, that all components must be full prefixed in template source folder.

     $map = [
         // <app.layout> => layout.phue.php